 BioB.S.E. cum laude, Mechanical Engineering & Materials Science, Duke University, 1990M.S.
 Mechanical and Aerospace Engineering, University of Virginia, 1992Ph.D.
 Materials Science and Engineering, University of Virginia, 1998

-"My focus is upon undergraduate education, teaching students at the intersection of sustainability leadership, design, and value(s).
-I am particularly passionate about raising student understanding of the close coupling between global warming and the engineered energy systems that power global society."James F. Groves, Associate Professor
+"My focus is upon undergraduate education, teaching students about sustainable energy and design.
+I emphasize the close coupling between society's use of energy, global warming and air pollution.
+I also highlight the emerging economic opportunity associated with falling clean energy prices."James F. Groves, Associate Professor

 James Groves is a leading university educator in the field of sustainble development.
 In the classroom he engages with students across disciplines and educates them about sustainable energy systems.
 His overarching goal is to help society avoid the worst impacts of global warming, reduce the harms of air pollution, and capitalize upon the economic opportunities of ever cheaper clean energy.
 His current instructional efforts include Introduction to Sustainable Energy Systems, The Global Context of Clean Energy Materials, and Sustainable Design Thinking I & II.

 James Groves' scholarly interests include a focus upon the intersection of engineering education and materials science where his greatest interest lies in the use of materials for sustainable energy solutions.
 While working on his Ph.D. in materials science and engineering, he co-invented directed vapor deposition technology and subsequently co-founded Directed Vapor Technologies International.
 His work with directed vapor deposition led to the granting of four U.S. patents and two additional international patents.